SteffenPloetz/GB-Dia/packages/README.md

-This folder contains installation packages.
+This folder contains installation packages for various Linux distributions.